A socialiser’s view

 We provide food and equipment for the puppy and cover all veterinary costs whilst the puppy is with you.
 Support and advice is provided.
 Full time foster homes We sometimes require full time foster families to look after one of our Bio-detection dogs.
 These dogs live in the home environment as a general pet dog but have special qualities that we wish to use.
 They will need to be transported to our centre 2-3 times a week for periods of time when they are involved in training for particular projects.
 This is mainly a long term commitment, but we do need foster homes for shorter periods of time on occasions.
 In return you will receive the general enjoyment and rewards of looking after a special dog.
 We provide food and equipment for the puppy and cover all veterinary costs.
 If you can provide a loving home environment to one of these dogs and are willing to transport the dog to our centre when required then please contact us.
 If you are interested in volunteering please contact our Puppy Training Support Coordinator Pam Jones Email email@example.com or telephone 01296 655888 We are also looking for socialisers in the Ayrshire, Renfrewshire and Glasgow area, ideally within an hour’s driving time of the KA25 (North Ayrshire) post code area.
 Contact firstname.lastname@example.org or 07946 202756.

 Medical Detection Dogs need a national network of speakers to help promote awareness of the Charity and raise funds to support and train our dogs.
-The role is an important one as often this is the first time that people will of heard about the charity.
+The role is an important one as often this is the first time that people will have heard about the charity.
 As well as promoting the Charity speakers also raise much needed funds and encourage others to fundraise in various ways for example by leaving a legacy in their will or organising a fundraising/sponsored event on our behalf.

 Some frequently asked questions: